IBM-Watson/wex-appbuilder-samples/personality-insights/watson-personality-insights-readme.md

 1. From the Application Builder Admin console, navigate to the Endpoints section and create an Endpoint named `personality_insights_text`.
 2. Add a new parameter called `text`.
 The sample text can be anything.
 3. Copy the code from [personality-insights-text-endpoint.rb](/personality-insights/ApplicationBuilder/personality-insights-text-endpoint.rb)
+4. Update the endpoint variable to point to your Bluemix application route by changing `YOUR_ENDPOINT_HERE` to use your application's route.
-4. Test the endpoint.
+5. Test the endpoint.
-5. Save it.
+6. Save it.

 **Twitter Endpoint**
 1. From the Application Builder Admin console, navigate to the Endpoints section and create an Endpoint named `personality_insights_twitter`.
 2. Add a new parameter called `handle`.
 The sample text can be `IBMWatson`
 3. Copy the code from [personality-insights-twitter-endpoint.rb](/personality-insights/ApplicationBuilder/personality-insights-twitter-endpoint.rb)
+4. Update the endpoint variable to point to your Bluemix application route by changing `YOUR_ENDPOINT_HERE` to use your application's route.
-4. Test the endpoint
+5. Test the endpoint
-5. Save it.
+6. Save it.

 #### Sample Proxy Configuration (for < WEX 11)
-To use the proxy you must [update the Application Builder Proxy configuration](/proxy/config.ru) to point to your deployed Bluemix application.
+To use the proxy you must [update the Application Builder Proxy configuration](https://github.com/IBM-Watson/wex-appbuilder-sample-proxy/blob/master/config.ru) to point to your deployed Bluemix application.
+Add the following line, updating the `MY_APPLICATION_ENDPOINT` to use your applications route URL.

 ```ruby
 set :pi_endpoint, "http://MY_APPLICATION_ENDPOINT.mybluemix.net/pi/"